kgisl/project-ideas/CyberDojoTalk.md

 # CyberDojo: Design for Deliberate Programming Practice

-[**KovaiPy**](http://kovaipy.org/) invites you to talk on "CyberDojo: Design for Deliberate Programming Practice" by Jon Jagger, Software Consultant (UK) on Aug 19 at 2pm at KGISL Institute of Technology (2nd floor, Administration Block).
-He will talk about
+[**KovaiPy**](http://kovaipy.org/) invites you to presentation on "CyberDojo: Design for Deliberate Programming Practice" by Jon Jagger, Software Consultant (UK) on Aug 19 at **2pm-3pm** at KGISL Institute of Technology (2nd floor, Administration Block), KGISL Campus, Saravanampatti.
+The talk will be about

 - The design and evolution of Cyber-Dojo ( http://cyber-dojo.org)
 	- Choice of technology stack; it was built using Docker, Ruby, Rails, and Git and hosted on Google Compute Engine
 - What is Deliberate Practice?
 What is a dojo?
 What is a cyber-dojo?
 - Possible open source contribution by software researchers / developers / faculty / students

+## Programming Workshop in CyberDojo
-Immediately following his talk and a short tea break, there will be a 90-minute workshop on using CyberDojo to learn **Python and/or Java** (or both, based on time constraints).
-Currently, we are limiting the workshop to 50 participants (please bring your own laptops or borrow one, if you are a student, please send a request to pramyaen@gmail.com ASAP).
+Immediately following Jon's talk, there will be a 1.5 hour workshop on using CyberDojo to practice programming in **Python and/or Java** (or both, based on time constraints).
+Currently, we are limiting the workshop to 50 participants (please bring your own laptops or borrow one; if you are a student, please send a request to pramyaen@gmail.com as soon as possible).
 Please reserve your tickets for both the talk and the workshop at https://www.meetup.com/KovaiPy/

 # About Jon Jagger